emacs-grammarly/flymake-grammarly/README.md

 (add-hook 'markdown-mode-hook 'flymake-grammarly-load)
 ```

-otherwise you can call `'flymake-grammarly-maybe-load` like the snippt below.
+otherwise you can call `flymake-grammarly-maybe-load` like the snippt below.

 ```el
 (add-hook 'find-file-hook 'flymake-grammarly-maybe-load)